etano/whiplash/README.md

 WhiplashDB
 ==========

+WhiplashDB is a framework to run large numbers of simulations in a distributed environment.
+It aims to maximise efficiency, convenience and reproducibility by storing inputs and outputs of each simulation in a database, handling direct interaction with clusters and queing of jobs, and providing a convenient interface to submit jobs and analyse output.

-The simulation framework is based upon MongoDB NoSQL database and includes a library of problem classes as well as job scheduling and statistical analysis interfaces.
+The framework is based on the MongoDB NoSQL database and includes a library of problem classes as well as job scheduling and statistical analysis interfaces.
 WhiplashDB is an executable database, meaning results to queries can be computed on the fly (see the [Querying](querying) section for more information).

+Each job is composed of three components: a model, an executable and a property

+* model: a problem instance which serves as an input to an executeble.

+* property: job description passed on to the executable, including input parameters, specification of the model, etc. When a job succesfully finishes, it appends its output to the property with which it was called.

+* executable: the binary executed by the job.

 ## Setup